smousavi05/Earthquake-Mapper/README.md

 # Earthquake_Mpper
-This is a class that creates maps of earthquakes and seismic stations from SQL database.
+This is a class that can be used of quick mapping of earthquakes and seismic stations from SQL database.

+usage:
+eq_mapper("input_sql_file")

 ![spacial distribution of earthquakes](1.png)